Trump plans second White House event for Barrett as Senate takes up nomination

 “Tonight, we’ll be doing the best we can to encourage as much social distancing as possible,” Meadows said.

 No nominee to the Supreme Court has ever been confirmed by the Senate this close to a presidential election.
-Barrett’s confirmation would give Trump - who has been touting the appointment at campaign rallies to the cheers of his supporters - a major political victory eight days before the election.
+Her confirmation would give Trump - who has been touting his appointment of Barrett at campaign rallies to the cheers of his supporters - a major political victory eight days before the election.

 The rush to confirm Barrett, 48, has bitterly divided Democrats and Republicans, who are expected to split largely along party lines on the final vote.
 Trump has said he expects the court to decide the election’s outcome and wants Barrett on the bench to participate on any election-related cases that go before the justices.